Frequently Asked Questions

 Always aim to use correct pronouns and use gender neutral language (i.e. they/them/their) if you’re not sure.

-Be an advocate by speaking up for LGBTQI+ rights.
+Be an advocate by speaking up for LGBTQIA+ rights.

-Be a part of LGBTQI+ events such as the Christchurch Pride Week!
+Be a part of LGBTQIA+ events such as the Christchurch Pride Week!

 What does LGBTQI+ mean